Wild Daffodil (Narcissus pseudonarcissus lobularis)

 Bulbs For Sale

-Like all our native bulbs, our wild daffodils are normally lifted to order at a remote woodland nursery in Wales.
-In 2020, however, John is ging his daffs a rest, so they are coming from Yorkshire.
+Like all our native bulbs, our wild daffodils are lifted from a remote small holding in West Wales.

 We offer packages of 50, 100, 500 and 1000 Narcissus pseudonarcissus bulbs, available from August to October.